Menu Home

 Current Term: January 1, 2022 – December 31, 2025

-Previous Commission Office: Commission Vice President, Commission President
+Previous Commission Offices: Commission Vice President, Commission President

 Current Port Commission Committee Assignments: